Guide: Blown Logic - a Historical & Technical Appraisal of the Porsche 911 3.0 Turbo (930)

 The 930 was initially only available as a Coupe.

-It most obviously differed from normally aspirated 911s by way of its dramatically flared wheelarches and massive rear spoiler.
+It most obviously differed from normally aspirated 911s by way of its dramatically flared wheelarches and some special new aero.

-Satin black window frames were standard but chrome-plate was a no cost option.
+Satin black window frames were standard with traditional bright metal work a no-cost option.

-The big arches and spoilers gave the 930 a purposeful new look.
-Although it lacked the visual drama of a Ferrari Berlinetta Boxer or Lamborghini Countach, for many customers, that was part of its appeal.
-The 930 packed a supercar punch in a relatively discrete package that was practical enough for everyday use.
+Although the 911 Turbo may have lacked the visual drama of a Ferrari Berlinetta Boxer or Lamborghini Countach, for many customers that was a large part of its appeal.
+Uniquely among its peers, the 930 packed a supercar punch in a relatively discrete package that was genuinely practical enough for prolonged everyday use.

 Interior